smheidrich/github-fine-grained-token-client/doc/reference.rst

 Token information bundles
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+These are "bundles" of different sets of information about a token that are
+returned by different methods.
+There are so many of them because different
+calls will yield different amounts of information and in my opinion the types
+should fit "tightly" over that to make maximal use of static type checking.

 .. autoclass:: github_fine_grained_token_client.FineGrainedTokenMinimalInfo
    :members:
+   :inherited-members:
    :undoc-members:

 .. autoclass:: github_fine_grained_token_client.FineGrainedTokenBulkInfo
    :members:
+   :inherited-members:
    :undoc-members:

 .. autoclass:: github_fine_grained_token_client.FineGrainedTokenStandardInfo
    :members:
+   :inherited-members:
    :undoc-members:

 .. autoclass:: github_fine_grained_token_client.FineGrainedTokenIndividualInfo
    :members:
+   :inherited-members:
    :undoc-members:

 .. autoclass:: github_fine_grained_token_client.FineGrainedTokenCompletePersistentInfo
    :members:
+   :inherited-members:
    :undoc-members: